risk-first/website/estimating/Risk-First-Analysis.md

 ![Rendering Bug](/images/generated/estimating/planner/rendering.png)

 By fixing the rendering bug, we are trying to deal the problem that the software _demos badly_, and the risk that the potential customers don't trust that it will be worth their money.
 Risk-First diagrams show chronology from left-to-right.
 That is, on the left of the diagram is the world as it is now, whereas on the right is the world as it will be _after_ taking some actions.
 To show that our action will eliminate some existing risk, we can strike it out by drawing a line through it.

-##### On a Risk-First diagram, if you are removing an existing risk by taking an action, you draw a line through the risk.

 ## Question 2: What Is At Stake?